 My favorite week to go is the first week of September, when the pumpkin sculptures are up, blueberries are ripe to pick and it’s still warm enough to swim in the lake.
 That makes for a full day of entertainment.

 The best time to visit is during pumpkin season, which starts around the first week of September and lasts through the middle of October.
-Each year they build pumpkin sculptures around a theme (like dinosaurs, fairy tales, Noah’s ark).
-In 2013, the theme is "Kings and Queens" with sculptures of Elvis, queen bees, the frog prince, etc.
+Each year they build pumpkin sculptures around a theme, like dinosaurs, fairy tales, Noah’s ark.
+In 2017, the theme is the forest.

 Here are some of the sculptures from years past…

 They have a huge variety of pumpkins on display and thousands available for purchase.
 If you buy heavy pumpkins, they provide wheelbarrows to help you get the pumpkins back to your car.
 Of course, this only works if you parked in the nearby lot.
 You could also send someone back to get the car and come back to pick up your crew and load of pumpkins.

 The pumpkins are so photogenic that I always take this opportunity to take a portrait of my kids and these are some of my favorites pics each year.
 So here’s just a little remind to have your kids wear cute clothes and to save dessert as a bribe for sitting still for a short photo session.

 They have a self-service cafe, where the food is not fancy but usually very tasty.
 During pumpkin season, they always have a super delicious pumpkin soup and rotating seasonal dishes like curried pumpkin or pumpkin ravioli.
 There usually have pasta with bolognese sauce, which the kids typically eat.
 There is a large salad bar and dessert bar, with several pumpkin desserts.